MOLISENS-MOSEP/development.ade/README.md

 4) to every described in MOLISENS/molisens_ws/src/drivers/smartmicro_ros2_radars/Readme.md under the ARMv8 Support section
 5) run molisens_make inside the ade container

 ## Usage

-You can now enter the VIFWARE ADE with the command:
+You can now enter the MOLISENS/MOSEP ADE environment with the command:
 ```bash
 molisens_ade_enter
 ```